 Santa Clara University Faculty

-Weaving social entrepreneurship into the DNA of SCU
+Weaving social entrepreneurship into the fabric of SCU

 Miller Center is bringing together our university community and the social enterprise movement.
 We want Santa Clara University faculty, students, and staff to understand social entrepreneurship and to actively participate in this methodology to foster social justice.
 We mobilize the resources of the university to collaborate with our social enterprise partners across the world, and draw on their practical experience to engage the university in the global social enterprise movement.
 Together we want to make Santa Clara University a destination school for social entrepreneurship and impact investment.
 Our definition of social entrepreneurship can be found here.